SifuUA/Periodical/README.md

 **3. See the database configuration** `/src/main/resources/db_config.properties`

-**4. You mast have installed MySQL Server and MySQL Workbench, than you can using MySQL Workbench run** `database.sql` **for creating database, tables and some data**
+**4. You mast have installed MySQL Server and MySQL Workbench, than you can using MySQL Workbench run** `Dump20190115.sql` **for creating database, tables and some data**